zerofo/sys-con/README.md

 ## Config
 sys-con comes with a config folder located at `/config/sys-con/`.
 It contains options for adjusting the stick/trigger deadzone and input remapping.
 The configuration is loaded in the following way:
 - The [global] section is only loaded once, when the switch boots, so if you want to apply a setting, you have to reboot the switch.
 - Other sections are for controller configuration, they are loaded each time you plug a controller, so if you want to apply a setting you will have to unplug and then replug your controller to apply it.

-Load controller mapping order.
+Load controller mapping order:
-    When you plug in a new controller, it will
 - First load the [default] section
 - Then it will try to find a [VID-PID] section, if found it will override the default value.
 - If [VID-PID] contains a [profile], it will first load the [profile] then load [VID-PID].

 In other words, the loading order is: [Default] [Profile] [VID-PID].
 If you want to override a setting for only 1 controller, it is better to write down your configuration in [VID-PID].